 St. Anne's is on the western side of the Ogunpo Stream, the historical dividing line between the European and African sides of the city.
 Here, seen from a bridge across that stream, is a view of St. David's, a church on the Nigerian side.

 The church was built in the last decade of British rule.

 Adjoining school grounds.

 Home of David and Anna Hinderer, pioneering CSM missionaries who worked here decades before British rule.

 The entry to another kind of mission, the University of Ibadan.
 During World War II part of the site had been an army hospital.
 Abandoned, the site had been overgrown and its buildings eaten by ants.
-Still, a site was a site, and some 2,580 acres were acquired.
-None of it was virgin: the land not part of the old hospital was cultivated by some 345 farmers.
+Still, a site is a site, and some 2,580 acres were acquired.
+The land not part of the old hospital was cultivated by some 345 farmers.
 They were compensated for the loss of 54,000 cocoa trees and 20,000 oil palms but not for their land itself, because they were given land somewhere else.
 Out of sight; out of mind.

 The mission now was education.

 A number of architects were suggested by the Royal Institute of British Architects; Max Fry and Jane Drew were chosen.

 By 1953, the old 56th General Military Hospital's wood buildings were gone, replaced by concrete.